HAIR REMOVAL

 -

 Hair Length: Do not trim, shave, use clippers, or depilatory products (e.g., Nair) for at least two (2) weeks before your service.
 Hair should not be too short or feel prickly like a 5 o’clock shadow.
-If the hair is too short for removal, the scheduled service will be charged 100% of the service fee.
+If the hair is too short for proper removal, the scheduled service will be charged 100% of the service fee.

 -